The Air We Share

 Projects outcomes – what we expect from this project:

 Seven monitors will record air pollution in Westside with the data made available to the local community.
-Three artists in residence will produce ambitious, sensory visual representations of the data, in collaboration with the local community, over a 12 month period.
+Three artists in residence will produce ambitious, sensory visual representations of the data, in collaboration with the local community.
 The data will be used to explore sources of air pollution in Westside, as well as to find creative solutions to address them.

 How this project is funded: